FAQs: Schools & Parents

 How does DAC communicate with nurses and parents regarding their child’s treatment?

 After each visit, the school nurse will receive a copy of our “take-home" form that outlines services performed for each student that day and recommended follow up care.
-Each child receives a copy of the same form for their parent or guardian, and the parent/guardian also receives a text or email with the same information on the form.
+Each child receives a copy of the same form for their parent or guardian.

 What if my child requires follow-up dental care?